Family home for an elderly and/or disabled person (family caregiver)

 - Material obligations of the host (accommodation, catering, maintenance)

-- Rights and obligations of the host and the person being hosted
+- Rights and obligations of the host and the person accommodated

 - Obligations of the two parties to take out insurance